Rules and Regulations

 CONTRACT FOR SPACE

-The application for exhibit space, the formal notice of space assignment by Show Management, and these Rules and Regulations constitute a contract for the right to exhibit at the FHCA 2017 Annual Conference & Trade Show.
-Exhibitor also agrees to comply with any rules and regulations of the Rosen Shingle Creek.
+The application for exhibit space, the formal notice of space assignment by Florida Health Care Association (Show Management), and these Rules and Regulations constitute a contract for the right to exhibit at the FHCA 2020 Annual Conference & Trade Show.
+Exhibitor also agrees to comply with any rules and regulations of the Diplomat Beach Resort.

 Space will be assigned on a first-come, first-paid basis.
 Be sure to indicate on the Exhibit Contract if there are any companies that you would prefer to be located near to or away from.
 Every effort will be made to accommodate your preference; however, Show Management reserves the right to make booth assignments at its discretion.Please list alternate choices in case your first choice is unavailable.
 You will receive confirmation of your booth space and information.
 Be sure to send your contract and payment in early to secure a preferred location!
 All product & service demonstrations must be done inside of the booth.
 Demostrations will not be permitted outside of the trade show floor during trade show hours.